mohit2ch/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## Elasticity

-Elasticity in cloud computing refers to the ability to dynamically scale resources up or down based on demand.
+Elasticity (or auto scaling) in cloud computing refers to the ability to dynamically scale resources up or down based on demand.
+Hotstar should be able to accomodate any number of live viewers without going down.

 ## Agility